enhancing education

 solution

-The design focuses on integrating various learning platforms that are naturally embedded in everyday experiences.
+The design focuses on integrating various learning methods that are naturally embedded in everyday experiences.
 Such a design would draw meaningful connects across core subject groups working on cognitive as well as the psychosocial domains.

 the design process